 Skip to main content

-TuringDB supports a subset of the Cypher query language, extended with versioning, metadata introspection, and flexible property matching.
-This guide covers the supported syntax and features, including MATCH, CREATE, property filters, node ID injection, metaqueries, and available data types.
+TuringDB supports most of the Cypher query language, extended with versioning, metadata search, and flexible property matching.
+This guide covers some examples of queries types, including MATCH, CREATE, property filters, metaqueries, and available data types.

 Summary: